cosmochoi/healthcare_fraud/README.md

 - businessscoring.py: function to calculate a business metric used to evaluate machine learning models

 - In the machine learning notebooks "ML_.* ", different machine learning models were tuned.
 The most comprehensive one is "ML_models_FINAL.ipynb".
-For reference, we kept all the previous ones, which served different purposed as we moved forward in our project.
+For reference, we kept all the previous ones, which served different purposes as we moved forward in our project.